 Interested students should be sure to address all other pre-admission requirements for the program in preparation for their application to the program.

-Step #3: Submit the UH System Application Form and KCC Admissions Application/Checklist Form.
+Step #3: Submit the UH System Application Form and KapCC Admissions Application/Checklist Form.

 If you are new, transferring or returning to Kapi‘olani Community College, submit an (online) “University of Hawai‘i System Application Form.”